Chainstack Self-Hosted is now available! Launch production-grade blockchain nodes on infrastructure you control. Get started

 Infura is a good choice for Ethereum-focused projects, especially those that rely on MetaMask and is consistent and easy to integrate.
 The main drawback is its credit-based structure (and IPFS access gating), which introduces limits and variable costs as usage grows.
 For teams that are comfortable with those trade-offs, it would be a good pick.

 Best all-around provider excelling across performance, reliability, security, and cost.
-Supports 70+ networks with Ethereum-first focus.
+Supports 70+ networks including Ethereum, Solana, and top L2s

 Key strengths: